Skatebolt Breeze II Review

 Ride

 Our judges rated the Breeze II as decently comfortable to stand on, as the deck has a good amount of flex and a noticeable amount of camber.
-It wasn't our preferred board for longer trips but we didn't dread spending time on it — provided the pavement is smooth.
+It wasn't our preferred board for longer trips, but we didn't dread spending time on it — provided the pavement is smooth.

-We found the Breeze II is not much of a breeze to ride if the pavement is full of cracks.
+The Breeze II is not much of a breeze to ride if the pavement is full of cracks.
 We found this board tends to stall if traveling with any amount of speed and takes a little bit of time to kick back on if you hit a crack, leading to a very jarring and unpleasant ride.

 Hills